gregsaun/BearExxa-V2/README.md

 ## Compatibility

-The BearExxa V2 is compatible with Original and Bear frames of Prusa MK2.5(S, S+) and MK3(S, S+) with the following conditions:
+The BearExxa V2 is compatible with both Original and Bear frames of Prusa MK2.5(S, S+) and MK3(S, S+).

+### Original Prusa firmware

+The stock Prusa firmware is fully supported with the following conditions:
-- Self tests and calibration need to be done with the [Bear calibration firmware](https://github.com/bear-lab-3d/Prusa-Firmware/releases/latest).
-Note that you can safely also use this firmware for printing
+- Self tests and XYZ calibrations need to be done with the [Bear calibration firmware](https://github.com/bear-lab-3d/Prusa-Firmware/releases/latest).
+All the normal printing routing, including first layer calibrations, will work as normal with the stock Prusa firmware.
+Note that you can also safely use the Bear calibration firmware for printing daily
 - The thermal algorithm for the hotend introduced in the very latest Prusa firmwares can sometimes cause issues with the fast Revo heating.
-There are commands to disable it and use the standard method (we provide the documentation to do it)
+There are commands to use the previous standard method (we provide the documentation to do it)
 - For the beta version only: you will need to temporarily plug the stock hotend fan during self test procedure.
-The final version will be sold as a kit with a compatible fan
+The final version will be sold as a kit with a compatible fan and this will not be needed anymore

+This is the firmware we recommend for the best safeties and to keep all the functionalities provided by the Prusa firmware.

+The BearExxa V2 doesn't disable or affect any safeties from the original Prusa firmware (and same applies for the Bear calibration firmware).
+The E3D Revo hotend is actually providing an extra safety in case of thermal runaway compared to the E3D V6 used in the Original Prusa.

+### Other firmwares

+💡 We can only provide limited support to these firmwares.

-The BearExxa V2 is also compatible with the [Prusa AIO Marlin 2.0 firmware](https://github.com/thisiskeithb/PrusaAIO).
+The BearExxa V2 is also compatible with the [Prusa AIO Marlin 2.x firmware](https://github.com/thisiskeithb/PrusaAIO).
 This firmware can run on some 32b boards.
+Thanks Keith for this impressive work!

 We will provide main Klipper parameters for the final version of BearExxa V2.